When a breakpoint is hit, or a program execution is manually

 You do not need to perform any actions to navigate to the frame's source code.

-CLion automatically jumps to the source code of the selected frame in the editor.
+PyCharm automatically jumps to the source code of the selected frame in the editor.